entiendoNull/expo-modules-london-2025-workshop/module-1.md

 > [!NOTE]
 >
-> 👀 Once the build is done the development server should start and your app be installed and opened up on your simulator/emulator
+> 👀 Once the build is complete, the development server should start and your app will be installed and launched on your simulator/emulator

 ## Exercise 2: Consume parts of the imperative API